-The Charity’s 50th Anniversary was marked by a Commemorative Service in June 1994 at the Royal Hospital Chelsea, in the presence of HM Queen Elizabeth, The Queen Mother and other members of the Royal Family.
-The 60th Anniversary was marked by a Service of Thanksgiving in Westminster Cathedral in October 2004, also attended by senior members of the Royal Family.
+The charity’s 50th Anniversary was marked by a Commemorative Service in June 1994 at the Royal Hospital Chelsea, in the presence of HM Queen Elizabeth, The Queen Mother and other members of the Royal Family.
+The 60th Anniversary was marked by a Service of Thanksgiving in Westminster Cathedral in October 2004, also attended by senior members of the Royal Family

-In February 2010, the Charity was re-launched and re-branded as ABF The Soldiers’ Charity.
-The Controller became the Chief Executive and the Charity underwent an ambitious expansion scheme.
+In February 2010, the charity was re-launched and re-branded as ABF The Soldiers’ Charity.
+The Controller became the Chief Executive and the charity underwent an ambitious expansion scheme.
 The charity subsequently became an Incorporated Charity in March 2012.